 That’s right, we have our own gravel pit.
 Seems that when the Doc put in the dog kennel they used several tons of gravel to build up about 6 inches before then setting down large concrete slabs.
 I guess the theory was that they could easily wash away the dog pee off the concrete and down through all the pea gravel.
 So three of us shoveled in two loads of gravel into the pull-along (my parents were visiting at the time and my dad helped out a bit.)

-Here’s a shot of the finished gravel bed.
-That thing snaking out from the river rocks at the bottom of the photo is the old electrical.
-The old unit just ran off a 110 circuit and we did investigate 110 options, they don’t retain heat and aren’t very cost efficient, so we will be putting in a 220 circuit soon.
-The wiring the POs used though is straight out of their normal operating procedure.
-Rubber insulated and so old the rubber had disintegrated and they’re lucky they didn’t have a fire because of it.
+That thing snaking out from the river rocks at the bottom of the photo next to the finished gravel bed is the old electrical.
+The old unit just ran off a 110 circuit and we did investigate 110 options; they don’t retain heat and aren’t very cost efficient, so we will be putting in a 220 circuit soon.
+The wiring the POs used though is straight out of their normal operating procedure–rubber-insulated and so old the rubber had disintegrated and they’re lucky they didn’t have a fire because of it.
 Add to all of that the circuit that ran the hot tub is the same circuit my office is on.
 Seems any time they added something to the house, they used that circuit.

 Another not so great thing about the old hot tub is the POs had just set the thing on the dirt and then built a deck around it.
 As mentioned in an earlier post, we had the deck removed and turns out it was the local critter mortuary/graveyard.
-Besides the mummified possum there are a half a dozen rodent skulls (we thing squirrel) some possum jaws and limb bones and a partially intact squirrel mummy.
-We’ve collected the assortment into a little pile as you can see in the pic below.
+Besides the mummified possum there are a half a dozen rodent skulls (we think squirrel) some possum jaws and limb bones and a partially intact squirrel mummy.
+We’ve collected the assortment into a little pile as you can see.

 While all of this was going on, Thy decided he wanted to help.
-Here’s a shot of him at the back door off our bedroom.
+That’s him at the back door off our bedroom.
 He has his most supervisory look going.

 Anyway, after we got the gravel in place it was a simple matter of laying out the durable composite pad we had ordered from EZPads.
 They’re a better option over trying to get heavy pavers in and level, or worse, laying in our own concrete slab.